Syracuse Pulse

-Syracuse Pulse, initially AC Syracuse Pulse is an American professional soccer club based in Syracuse, New York.
-The Pulse field a men's team in the National Independent Soccer Association (NISA), the 3rd tier of the US soccer pyramid, and a women's side in United Women's Soccer (UWS).
-The team was established in 2021 and began league play in 2022.
+Syracuse Pulse, initially AC Syracuse Pulse, was an American professional soccer club based in Syracuse, New York.
+The Pulse fielded a men's team in the National Independent Soccer Association (NISA), the third tier of the US soccer pyramid, during the 2022 season before merging with the Flower City Union.

 History

+Founding

-In May 2021, an ownership group led by business man Samir Belhseine announced an application to join the National Independent Soccer Association for 2022.
+In May 2021, an ownership group led by local businessman Samir Belhseine announced an application to join the National Independent Soccer Association for 2022.
 The team, initially just called AC Syracuse, announced plans to develop an academy system along with a women's soccer team that would compete in United Women's Soccer.
 The team also announced a fan-vote for the community to pick the club mascot, with the top 32 names at the end of the voting submission window entered into a bracket and a winner announced at the New York State Fair.

 On October 26, the team was officially accepted into NISA after being approved by the league's Board of Governors.
-The team, now known as AC Syracuse Pulse, also announced its new team nickname and logo the same day in a local press conference.
+The team also announced its new team nickname Syracuse Pulse and logo the same day in a local press conference.
 Former C.F.
-União assistant manager and Cayman Islands youth national team manager Cláudio Garcia was announced as the first-ever team manager.
+União assistant manager and Cayman Islands youth national team manager Cláudio Garcia was announced as the first-ever team manager, but was replaced before the season by former Chattanooga FC coach Peter Fuller.

-On December 10, UWS announced the Pulse's acceptances into the league for 2022.
-Syracuse native and former UWS player Brooke Barbuto was also announced as the team's first head coach.
+2022 Season

+The Pulse entered their inaugural season in a rushed fashion; the club's first training session was March 19, just seven days before their first league match.
+Nevertheless, they won that inaugural game over Upstate New York rival Flower City Union.

+The Pulse finished the 2022 season 7-4-11, good for sixth place and the last playoff spot.
+They were eliminated from the playoffs in the first round, 2-0, by eventual league champions Michigan Stars FC.